dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2317: Acknowledging feelings is vital for emotional health.
+### T2317: Acknowledge and process emotions rather than suppressing them.

 |Support|
 |---|